metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 * **Consumers:** :ref:`advanced-consumers` (e.g., researchers), :ref:`intermediate-consumers`, and :ref:`simple-consumers`  (e.g., journalists)

 The knowledge generation is described in the below figure.
-The data (see :ref:`user-analysis-context`) used to generate the air temperature projections is a combination of gridded historical weather observations (level 3), aggregated time series (level 2), and model simulations (level 4; BUT WHAT EXACTLY?).
-The information generated from this data is statistics of historical air temperature and simulations of future air temperature using an ensemble of climate models.
-From this, likely future scenarios can be estimated (knowledge) to provide general and specific information about the future climate.
+The data (see :ref:`user-analysis-context`) used to generate the air temperature projections is a combination of gridded historical weather observations (level 3) and model simulations (level 4).
+The processing and interpretation consists of using the weather observations to correct biases in the model results to produce a dataset of downscaled climate model data (from this, likely future scenarios can be estimated to provide general and specific information about the future climate).

 .. uml:: information_to_knowledge_klima_leveranse.puml